mui/material-ui/docs/pages/blog/mui-x-v6-alpha-zero.md

 ---
-title: A major update is coming for the advanced components.
+title: A major update is coming for MUI X—and you can get involved
-description: Improved customization and usability.
-We’re kicking off the development of MUI X v6.
+description: Let us know what you want to see in MUI X v6 as we begin the alpha phase of development.
 date: 2022-09-30T00:00:00.000Z
 authors: ['josefreitas']
 tags: ['MUI X', 'News']
 ---

 We’re kicking off the development of [MUI X v6](https://github.com/mui/mui-x/releases/tag/v6.0.0-alpha.0).
-Both the Data Grid and the Date and Time Pickers are getting a new major version.
+Both the Data Grid and the Date and Time Pickers will get a new major version.
 We want to share our plans and invite you to join us on this next step.

 :::warning
 It’s important to note that only MUI X is getting a new version—MUI Core (including Material UI) will remain in v5 for now.